- Trip Code: N-MT-140

 Our tour officer will be receiving you at Tribhuvan International airport, Kathmandu.
 He/She will be displaying play card with your name written in it outside the airport terminal.
 He will meet, greet and welcome you with auspicious garland and escort you to your respective hotel by our private tourist vehicle.
 At the hotel, he will assist you to check in and do pre-trip meeting with you.
 You will be briefed about your overall program, introduced your guide and clear your questions/queries if any.
 During the meeting please clear the due balance and handover a readable copy of your travel insurance policy.
 Overnight at hotel.

-Our trekking guide will meet you at the hotel at 7:00 am and he takes you to the bus station for the journey to Arughat.
-You will have 7 hrs scenic drives to Arughat through mountain terrain.
-Upon reach in Arughat check in mountain lodge Rest/ explore Arughat Bazaar.
+Our trekking guide will meet you at the hotel before 6 am and he takes you to the bus station for the journey to Arughat.
+You will be driving on a paved road from Kathmandu to Dhading Besi, district headquarter of Dhading (1050m) but the drive from Dhanding Besi to Arughat will be on a rough road.
+After reaching Arughat, a major town in that area you will drive further towards Sotikhola.
 Overnight at a mountain lodge.

 Today you trek through beautiful sal forests then climbs onto the ridge above the Budhi Gandaki River.
 Then trail leads to you Khursane, a big Gurung settlement.
 Then the rocky trail weaves its way up and down and passes two waterfalls.
 It traverses few rice terraces then up and down arrives at Labubesi village.
 The path gradually moves upwards then it descends to the sandy river bed.
 Head down again to the river and arrives at Machha Khola.
 Overnight at a mountain lodge.